fjaellet/Snapdragons/py/README.md

 ## snapdragons2fits.py

- Convert snapdragons output (../output/GeneratedStars-int.bin and ../output/GeneratedStars_compact.bin) to a fits file (snapdragons_gaia.fits).
+ Convert snapdragons output (e.g. ../output/GeneratedStars.dat) to a fits file (e.g. snapdragons_gaia.fits).

- Please use Binary=2 option in snapdragons.
+ This only works with the Binary=0 option in snapdragons.